-The Fund has adopted a distribution reinvestment plan (the "Reinvestment Plan") which provides that all cash distributions made by the Fund shall, at the election of each Unitholder of Class A Units, be automatically reinvested in additional Class A Units on each Unitholder's behalf.
+The Fund has adopted a distribution reinvestment plan (the "Reinvestment Plan") which provides that all cash distributions made by the Fund shall, at the election of each Unitholder, be automatically reinvested in additional Class A Units on each Unitholder's behalf.
 See "Distribution Policy - Distribution Reinvestment Plan".